nztim/mailchimp/readme.md

 ### Errors

 - Exceptions are thrown for all errors.
-- Networking/communications errors will usually be of the type `Requests_Exception`.
+- Networking/communications errors will usually be of the type `ConnectionException`.
 - API errors will be of the base type `NZTim\Mailchimp\MailchimpException`, e.g. incorrect API key, list does not exist.
-- `NZTim\Mailchimp\Exception\MailchimpBadRequestException` includes a `response()` method that returns the response body as an array.
+- `NZTim\Mailchimp\Exception\MailchimpBadRequestException` includes a `response()` method that attempts to provide the response body as an array, for automated handling of some error types.
-- Gotchas: the API throws an error when you:
+- Gotchas:
-    - Specify a merge field name with incorrect capitalisation
+    - If you receive an error adding a new subscriber, check for required merge fields.
-    - Omit a required merge field when adding a new member
+    - Merge fields are case-sensitive.

 ### Examples